Lam-Big-Water/English/dialogue.md

 - servicing

+---

+Customer: Hi, I'd like to get a deep interior cleaning.

+You: Oh, I'm sorry — our detailer's off today, so we're not doing any detailing services.
+But if you leave me your number, I'll have my manager reach out and get you scheduled.

+---

+Customer: Is this okay?

+You: You're not quite in the sensor zone — back up a little.

+Customer: Now?

+You: Keep coming back.
+Yep, right there — stop!

+---

+Customer: Is this okay?

+You: You're a little past the sensor — pull forward a bit.

+Customer: Now?

+You: Keep going.
+Yep, right there — stop!

+---

+Customer: Is this okay?

+You: You're fine, but your wheel's not straight.

+Customer: Now?

+You: One more full turn to the left.
+Yeah, there you go!

+---

 Customer: Hey, how long's the wait for a wash right now?

 You: Hey, there's about one or two cars ahead of you — should be around half an hour.

+---

 Customer: Hi, how long is the wait for a wash?
 You: I hate to say it, but we're not taking any more cars today — we're way overbooked.
 We already have three cars sitting here waiting.